Are you approaching retirement?

 1. An up-to-date estate plan in your household for you and or your family

-An estate plan would include a will or trust (or both), Power of Attorney, medical durable power of attorney, and any other legal institutions you believe your family and friends should be informed of or you want done on your behalf.
+An estate plan would include a will or trust (or both), Power of Attorney, medical durable power of attorney, and any other legal institutions you believe your family and friends should be informed of or you want to be done on your behalf.

 2. Somewhat on the same note of estate planning is property distribution

-Some families do want their home, family farm or other things even cars or guns, or other collections to be passed down in generations.
+Some families do want their home, family farm, or other things even cars or guns, or other collections to be passed down in generations.
 We see it a lot so if this is of concern.
 Give it great consideration.

 3. Plan your expenses

 Understand your gap, if you have one.
-Learn clearly what your fixed income sources are, pension, SS and other fixed incomes.
+Learn clearly what your fixed income sources are, pension, SS, and other fixed incomes.
 Then, consider your lifestyle and income goals.
 The biggest problem or question is how to fill it without running out.
 This may need assistance from a professional firm, such as ReJoyce Financial, to give real advice and come up with solutions.

 4. Don’t be too conservative

 It is easy to give up on growing your money.
 After all, that’s how you probably got to this point.
 A lot of people feel they can’t take any risk.
-Calculated risk can be ok, and assets allocation is everything.
+Calculated risk can be ok, and asset allocation is everything.
 Keeping up with inflation is the most important!
 Again, seeking solutions and advice is very important.